NXP/nxmw/plugin/pkcs11/readme.md

 - `-DNXMW_HostCrypto=MBEDTLS` / `-DNXMW_HostCrypto=OPENSSL`
 - Project: `sss_pkcs11`

->**Note:** <span style="color:blue;">While using PKCS#11 as a library on multi threaded systems, the application must ensure proper locking is used.
-Calling multiple APIs from the library from different threads without proper locks can lead to unexpected behavior.</span>
+>**Note:** While using PKCS#11 as a library on multi threaded systems, the application must ensure proper locking is used.
+Calling multiple APIs from the library from different threads without proper locks can lead to unexpected behavior.

 ## Using with pkcs11-tool